muzammil-iftikhar/muzammil-iftikhar.github.io/_posts/2020-05-17-Iowa_house_prices_prediction.md

 Which means that our predictions are on an average around 31k USD from the actual values y_test

 Now we can make it better by using the concept of [bias-variance tradeoff](https://muzammil-iftikhar.github.io/reading/BiasVariance-Tradeoff/).
 If you go and have a look at the [steps](https://muzammil-iftikhar.github.io/reading/Machine-Learning-flow/), you will see that once we validate our model, we either go and get a new model or we retrain our model with different parameters to get better predictions.
-In this project, we will retrain our model
+In this project, we will do both.
+Lets first retrain our DecisionTreeRegressor model with different parameters and find out the most optimal value

 ```python
 max_leaf_nodes = [2,5,10,15,50,100,500,1000]